Basic Statistics with R

 Case A.3: The poplation variances \(\small{\sigma_x^2}\) and \(\small{\sigma_y^2}\) are unknown with small sample size

 Consider two sets of data points \(\small{X_1,X_2,X_3,...,X_n}\) and \(\small{Y_1,Y_2,Y_3,...,Y_m }\) drawn from two normal distributions \(\small{N(\mu_X, \sigma_X) }\) and \(\small{N(\mu_Y,\sigma_Y)}\) respectively.
-Let \(\small{\S_X , S_Y }\) be the sample standard deviations of these two data sets.
+Let \(\small{S_X , S_Y }\) be the sample standard deviations of these two data sets.

 When the sample sizes of the tow sets are small (less than 30 as a thumb rule), then the difference \(\small{ \dfrac{(\overline{X} - \overline{Y}) - (\mu_X - \mu_Y )}{\sqrt{\dfrac{S_X^2}{n} + \dfrac{S_Y^2}{m}}} }\) does not follow the unit normal distribution \(\small{N(0,1)}\).
-In this case, a statistic that follows t distribution is derived.
+In this case, a t-statistic with a t distribution is derived.

 (i) Variances of the two normal distributions are unknown but assumed to be equal.